pitchmuc/CJA_Summit_2025/README.md

-# From Data to Decisions: Data Science for Customer Journey Analytics Lab
+# LXXX - From Data to Decisions: Data Science for Customer Journey Analytics Lab

 Unlock the full potential of Adobe Customer Journey Analytics (CJA) with advanced data science techniques and Python programming.
 This hands-on lab equips you with the skills to build datasets, optimize integration processes, and leverage powerful analytics tools using Python.\
 You'll learn to streamline data ingestion, create efficient workflows, and maximize CJA's capabilities through Python.
 Our instructors will guide you through practical exercises designed to enhance data quality, improve workflows, and implement advanced analytics using Python libraries.
 We'll also explore how to use Python to interact with Adobe's APIs for sophisticated data manipulation.
 This lab empowers you to create scalable, high-performance data architectures that drive actionable insights and business value—all using Python.